 1.)
 See If It Can be Salvaged

-When looking at how to heal when friends break your heart, one of the first things you should think about is whether it can be salvaged.
-We all know that pride and forgiveness are two major things that get in the way when it comes to repairing friendships.
-However, I challenge you to take a pen and paper write down all of the good things that your friend has done for you.
-You can then turn the page and write down all of the intentional and unintentional ways that you may have hurt them.
+When looking at how to heal when friends break your heart, one of the first things you should think about is whether you can salvage it.
+We all know that pride and forgiveness often keep people from repairing friendships.
+However, I challenge you to take a pen and paper write all the good things that your friend has done for you.
+You can then turn the page and note the ways you’ve intentionally and unintentionally hurt them.

-If after this, you feel like the friendship is worth salvaging, see how you can reach out and talk about what went wrong in a healthy way.
+If after this, you feel like the friendship is worth salvaging, see how you can reach out and calmly talk about what went wrong.
 I have a few friendships that have broken that I haven’t been able to salvage because of my fear of rejection.

-There was one that I did attempt to mend through gifts, a couple of sorrys, and a surprise visit but it was to no avail.
-I closed the chapter knowing that I tried and am proud of myself because I had enough courage to put my pride aside and fight for someone I loved.
+There was one that I attempted to mend through gifts, a couple of “I’m sorry” messages and a surprise visit.
+Sadly, it was to no avail.
+On a brighter note, I closed the chapter feeling proud of myself because I had enough courage to put my pride aside and fight for someone I loved.

 2.)Accept That Not All Friendships Last Forever

-The first friend to break my heart was my high school best friend.
-We spoke every blessed day to the point that we knew what each other’s breathing sounded like because most of our phone convos consisted of that.
+The first friendship heartbreak I experienced was by my best friend back in high school.
 We cried together, talked trash together, enjoyed ratchet living together and wore gold teeth together.
 Then one day I had to move to London because I ran away from home and that was the last straw for my parents.

 I thought we would continue being overseas besties and nothing would change.
 I emailed tirelessly only to find that she had moved on and she couldn’t understand why I was so hurt by it.
-That was the first time I began to realize that not all friendships last forever.
-In light of this, if truly you’re wondering how to heal, you’re going to have to accept that not all friendships last forever and not be bitter about it.
+That was the first time I realized that not all friendships last forever.
+Considering this, if truly you’re wondering how to heal, you’ll have to accept not all friendships last forever — and not be bitter about it.

-If you’ve tried to salvage it as mentioned above and you can’t seem to get on the same page, you may have to accept that the friendship has ended and it just wasn’t meant to last forever.
+If you’ve tried to salvage it and can’t seem to get on the same page, perhaps the friendship has ended and it just wasn’t meant to last forever.

 3.)
 Focus on The People That Love You

 Many times, we spend too much of our lives focused on the people that don’t love us.
-We focus on the people that we begged to love us and the pain of that rejection.
-However, you should know that all of the love you have right now, inthis moment, is all of the love that you need.
+We focus on the people we begged to love us and the pain that rejection caused when they didn’t.
+However, know that all the love you have right now — at this moment is all the love that you need.

-Never underestimate the power of a single persons love and how it can help you heal.
-Try and stop focusing on the friends that broke your heart and focus on the ones capable of helping it heal.
-When you do remember friends that have broken your heart, remember that they once loved you, so focus on the good times. write a few friendship poems on days you’re feeling down as you may fidnit therapeutic.
+Never underestimate the power of a single person’s love and how it can help you heal.
+Try to stop focusing on the friends that broke your heart and focus on the ones capable of helping it heal.
+When you remember friends that have broken your heart, don’t forget they once loved you.
+Focus on the good times and make the painful events that happened a distant memory.